FIT Files Structure

 • timestamp: Event time (FIT timestamp)

-• event: FIT_EVENT_TIMER (0)
+• event: Event::Timer (0)

-• event_type: FIT_EVENT_TYPE_START (0) or FIT_EVENT_TYPE_STOP (1)
+• event_type: EventType::Start (0) or EventType::Stop (1)

-Activity Messages
+Activity Messages

 Purpose: Top-level activity metadata.